Visiting Niagara Falls in Winter – Winter Attractions & Festivals

 - Upcoming Events

-Discounts/deals: If it is your first time visiting Niagara Falls in winter or if you want to enjoy most of the below mentioned attractions, consider purchasing the Wonder Pass (2019/20 price – $25 for Adult) which includes Floral Showhouse, Journey Behind the Falls, Niagara’s Fury, Butterfly Conservatory and WEGO two day bus pass.
-If you are not planning to visit any “tourist attractions” like the above, then seeing the Falls alone is totally FREE (no fee to see the Falls).
+Discounts/deals: If it is your first time visiting Niagara Falls in winter or if you want to enjoy most of the below-mentioned attractions, consider purchasing the Wonder Pass (2023-24 price – $49 for Adults), which includes Journey Behind the Falls, Niagara’s Fury, Butterfly Conservatory, and Niagara Parks Power Station and Tunnel.
+Two consecutive days of access to the Falls Incline Railway and WEGO bus transportation are also included.

 1. Niagara Falls